dat-ecosystem/dat/README.md

 #### What is all Dat?

 The Dat project is a set of open source applications for sharing data or files led by [Code for Science & Society](http://codeforscience.org), a grant funded non-profit, and built on the [Dat Protocol](https://www.datprotocol.com/).
-With Dat applications you can share files with collaborators, back up data to servers, and automate long-term data preservation.
+ With Dat applications you can share files with collaborators, back up data to servers, browse remote files on demand, and automate long-term data preservation.
 The Decentralized Archive Transport (Dat) protocol transfers files in a **secure**, **distributed**, and **fast** network allowing you to focus on the fun work without worrying about moving files around.

 * **Secure** - Dat data transfer is encrypted and the content verified on arrival.
 Changes are written to an append-only log ensuring transparency of updates.
 [Check out our security and privacy FAQ](http://docs.datproject.org/faq#security-and-privacy).
 * **Distributed** - With the Dat protocol you'll connect directly to other users or servers sharing or downloading common datasets.
 Any device can host files to share without the need for centralized servers.
-[Read about the distrbuted web and Dat](http://docs.datproject.org/terms#distributed-web).
+[Read about the distributed web and Dat](http://docs.datproject.org/terms#distributed-web).
 * **Fast** - Files download from multiple sources.
 Quickly sync updates by only downloading the new bytes, saving time and bandwidth.

 ### Key features: